 Honda Civic 6th gen Facelift

 After 2006 when the 8th gen arrived, the Civic grew bigger, with a single 1.8 liter engine, got expensive and became limited to those with good purchase power only.
-Before that, it had a much broader consumer base with availability of smaller 1.5 and 1.6 liter engines.
+Before that, it had a much broader consumer base with availability of smaller 1.5 and 1.6 liter engines among the offerings.

 Between 1996 and 2006, spanning two generations (6th and 7th), the Honda Civic was primarily available in two versions, the 1.5 liter Exi which was a simple fuel injected version, and a 1.6 liter Vti with Honda’s Variable Valve Timing technology.